-Aduki beans are an absolute delight.
-Not only do they pack a tasty protein punch in savoury dishes, I only realised whilst researching this blog post that they are responsible for the delightful sweet steamed dumplings I would have for breakfast every day whilst studying acupuncture in China.
+Slow Cooker Aduki Bean Stew is an an absolute delight.
+Not only do Aduki beans pack a tasty protein punch in savoury dishes, I only realised whilst researching this blog post that they are responsible for the delightful sweet steamed dumplings I would have for breakfast every day whilst studying acupuncture in China.

 I’d stand in line and buy one (or more) of these beauties from an elderly lady steaming them in giant bamboo baskets outside the university dorms.
 She’d cook them alongside ones filled with meat or vegetables.
 I never knew what they were called, so would order my daily fix by pointing.
 It was generally guess work, and sadly sometimes I’d get it wrong and end up with an unknown meat one.